Ford Model A (1903–04)

-The car came as a two-seater runabout for $800 or the $900 four-seater tonneau model with an option to add a top.
-The horizontal-mounted flat-2, situated amidships of the car, produced 8 hp (6 kW).
-A planetary transmission was fitted with two forward speeds and reverse, a Ford signature later seen on the Ford Model T. The car weighed 1,240 lb (562 kg) and could reach a top speed of 28 mph (45 km/h).
-It had a 72-inch (1.8 m) wheelbase and sold for a base price of US$750.
+The horizontal-mounted flat-2, situated amidships of the car, produced 8 hp.
+A planetary transmission was fitted with two forward speeds and reverse, a Ford signature later seen on the Ford Model T. The car weighed 1,240 lb and could reach a top speed of 28 mph.
+It had a 72 in wheelbase and sold for a base price of $750.
 Options included a rear tonneau with two seats and a rear door for $100, a rubber roof for $30 or a leather roof for $50.
 Band brakes were used on the rear wheels.
 However, it was $150 more than its most direct competitor, the Oldsmobile Curved Dash, so did not sell as well.
+The 1904 model came as a two-seater runabout for $800 or the $900 four-seater tonneau model with an option to add a top.